 Listeria rhombencephalitis is a particular form of listerial encephalitis that affects primarily the hindbrain (brainstem and cerebellum).
-Listeria monocytogenes is cited as the most common etiology for rhombencephalitis, typically seen in the elderly, and resulting in significant morbidity and mortality.
+Listeria monocytogenes is cited as the most common aetiology for rhombencephalitis, typically seen in the elderly, and resulting in significant morbidity and mortality.

 Please refer to the article on rhombencephalitis for a general discussion of that entity.

 The majority of listerial rhombencephalitis reported cases occurred in previously healthy adults 2,3.
 In contrast listerial cerebritis is rare and encountered mostly in the setting of profound immune compromise 4.

 Encephalitis caused by Listeria are often misdiagnosed initially due a nonspecific prodromal (fever, headache, nausea and vomiting) and unusual meningeal signs 1-3.

 Patients with rhombencephalitis develop lately a spectrum of brainstem symptomatology that could show multiple cranial nerve palsies (it occurs in ~75% of all cases), cerebellar and long-tract motor and sensory deficits.
 Symptoms such as ataxia, nystagmus, vertigo, facial numbness, dysphagia, persistent hiccuping, and respiratory failure (~41%) may be present 3.

 - increased leukocyte count (usually due polymorphonuclear cells)

 - increased protein